apache/seatunnel/docs/en/connector-v2/sink/Elasticsearch.md

 ### index_type [string]
 `Elasticsearch` index type, it is recommended not to specify in elasticsearch 6 and above

+### index_id [array]
+`Elasticsearch` index id, specify the primary/unique keys as index identifier, and will use "+" to concatenate column values if specify multiple keys

 ### username [string]
 x-pack username